GavinMarsh/blog/source/_posts/money_savings_capital.md

 <h2>Introduction</h2>

-<p>Warning this is a long form article, if short on time read the summary at the end or subscribe to my email for short form content</p>

 <p><em>“Why do the rich keep getting richer?”</em>
 <em>“Why do I not have any free money to invest in the new stock or fad everyone is talking about?”</em>
 <em>“Why am I always broke? goddamnit?”</em></p>